jackvfb/south-pole-ozone-hole/README.md

 These instructions apply if you want to execute the analysis pipeline on your own machine, for example if you wanted to examine the model or processed data.

-### Requirements

-You must have R and R Studio installed.
+1) You must have R and R Studio installed.

-1) Download the raw data into the `data/` directory following the instructions provided in `data/README.md`
+2) Download the raw data into the `data/` directory following the instructions provided in `data/README.md`

-2) Open `south-pole-ozone-hole.Rproj` to open the project in R Studio.
+3) Open `south-pole-ozone-hole.Rproj` to open the project in R Studio.

-3) Follow prompts to install the required packages.
+4) Follow prompts to install the required packages.

-4) In the R Console, type the following command: `targets::tar_make()`
+5) In the R Console, type the following command: `targets::tar_make()`

 ❗Expect several hours of processing time (\~3 hrs on my machine)

-5) When the pipeline finishes, you can access any of the targets using the command `targets::tar_load(target_name)`
+6) When the pipeline finishes, you can access any of the targets using the command `targets::tar_load(target_name)`